Phoenix-Network-Ltd/Ghost-Recon-Future-Soldier-Research/README.md

 127.0.0.1 onlineconfigservice.ubi.com
 ```

-You can run the server directly with `runme.bat` startup script or through Visual Studio's debugger.
+You can run the desktop application directly with `runme.bat` script or through Visual Studio's debugger.
+Press `Start` button to start the servers up.

 ## Projects
 - `DareDebuggerWV` - tool to interface the daredebug port of the game